 It started in Melbourne in 2005, as an indie music event in Caledonian Lane.

-The 2023 festival is on 11 February in Flemington.
+The 2024 festival will be held in February in Flemington.

 19. Go punting at the Royal Botanic Gardens